Winterstark/GenericForms/README.md

 ![Screenshot: New update available](http://i.imgur.com/B7gzQLk.png)

-This module makes updating your projects very easy, automatic, and silent (if the users sets those options).
+This module makes updating your projects very easy, automatic, and silent (if the user sets those options).
 An update can contain more than one file, including the main .exe, and after downloading the program can automatically close itself, install the new version, and run it.

 Use the following code when you want to check for a new version (typically when the program starts):

 ```
-Updater.Update(double currVersion, string updateURL, bool[] askPermissions, bool showChangelog);
+Updater.Update(double currVersion, string updateURL);
 ```

 * currVersion is the current program version (e.g. 1.03).
 If the Updater discovers a greater version it will download the update.